SMI/SmiServices/docs/guides/data-loading.md

 Bootstrapper -> Exiting main
 ```

-If you look in your Sql Server database you should see a persistent record of the anonmised mapping.
+If you look in your SQL database you should see a persistent record of the anonymised mapping.
 This ensures that patients have consistent identifiers over time and no aliases are generated.

 ![Sql server table containing mapped identifiers](img/SqlServerIdentifierMapperMappingTable.png)